Installing the Dynamicweb B2B Solution for Dynamics Business Central

 Installing the Live Integration Framework

-By now, we should have a Dynamicweb All-In-One platform with Rapido ready to receive some data and a Business Central ready to deliver some data.
+By now, we should have a Dynamicweb All-In-One platform with Swift ready to receive some data and a Business Central ready to deliver some data.
 Next step is to bind the two together, which is the responsibility of the Live Integration Framework.
 This Dynamicweb add-on is the catalyst of the integration both in terms of scheduling batch synchronizations and managing live look-ups in Business Central.
-Currently, it is not shipped with Dynamicweb core, so it needs to be deployed separately.
-This is done simply by copying the Dynamicweb.Ecommerce.LiveIntegration.dll we downloaded earlier to the /bin directory of the Dynamicweb application.
-This will trigger a recycle of the application pool.
+Currently, it is shipped with Dynamicweb core, so it there is no need to be deployed separately.